 Protection against brute-force attacks

-The only way you can defend against brute-force attacks is to use a complex master password that is long enough and made up of a combination of letters, special characters, numbers, and upper / lower case consists.
+The only way you can defend yourself against brute-force attacks is to use a complex master password that is long enough and made up of a combination of letters, special characters, numbers, and upper / lower case elements.
 The more complex and longer your password is, the lower the likelihood that the software used will "guess" your chosen combination by chance, as you can see from the calculation examples above.

 When you create a new password in Password Depot or have it generated automatically using the Password Generator, you will see how long it would take to crack that password.
 Password Depot not only considers the above factors, such as the number of characters, but also other vulnerabilities, such as vulnerability to dictionary attacks.